7imon7ays/Goodel/README.md

 I was tired of referring to documentation for my Google App scripts.
 So I made an ORM.
 'Google Model' = 'Godel'

+## Set up

+From your Google scripts editor, click "Resources > Libraries", then enter "MX4aQpaRvsS-JcZN6JrngxPZd3ZQaD1Xq" (this project's key) in the search field and click "Select".
+Godel will appear in your included libraries.
+Select the latest version from the corresponding dropdown menu and hit "Save".
+You're ready to go!

 ## Usage

 Given a sheet named "Logicians" and the table below starting at the origin A1: